seanbao/mnemonas/docs/backup-guide.en.md

 - `local.destination` must be an absolute path outside `storage.root`, otherwise the backup can recurse into itself.
 - The default source is `storage.root`; for production data, prefer a ZFS, Btrfs, or LVM snapshot mount as `source`.
 - Symlinks inside the source directory abort the job so the backup cannot escape the intended source tree.
-- `restic` and `rclone` jobs do not build shell command strings; `command` must be a bare executable name or absolute path, and `extra_args` are appended as argv entries.
+- `restic` and `rclone` jobs do not build shell command strings; `command` must be a bare executable name or absolute path, and `extra_args` are appended to backup commands as argv entries.
+Restore commands do not reuse backup-specific extra args.
 - `password_file` and `config_file` must be regular files outside `source` and `storage.root` so backup credentials are not included in the data being backed up.
 - `schedule_interval` is a lightweight in-process scheduler for fixed intervals.
 For complex windows, bandwidth limits, network wake-up, and multi-stage recovery, continue to use systemd timers or external orchestration.